Get unlimited access to hundreds of easy art videos and fun printables when you become a Kids Art Spot member!

 by Catalina Gutierrez

-We live in Miami, FL, the only state in the US with an extensive shallow coral reef formation near its coasts Basically the reefs are everywhere around us, so we see the corals and we see how bleached they are.
+We live in Miami, FL, the only state in the US with an extensive shallow coral reef formation near its coasts.
+Basically the reefs are everywhere around us, so we see the corals and we see how bleached they are.

-Painting clay coral reef
+clay coral reef pinterest

 Photo by Catalina Gutierrez